TorbenJakobsen/decimaldate/README.rst

 Documentation
 ~~~~~~~~~~~~~

-Activate the virtual enrironment and run Sphinx_ (similar to how readthedocs_ builds).
+Activate the virtual environment and run Sphinx_ (similar to how readthedocs_ builds).

 .. code:: bash